Naloxone and pentazocine

 problems with your gallbladder, pancreas, or thyroid;

-Naloxone and pentazocine should not be given to a child younger than 12 years old.
+Naloxone and pentazocine is not approved for use by anyone younger than 12 years old.

 How should I take naloxone and pentazocine?

-Follow all directions on your prescription label.
-Pentazocine can slow or stop your breathing.
+Follow the directions on your prescription label and read all medication guides.
 Never use naloxone and pentazocine in larger amounts, or for longer than prescribed.
-Tell your doctor if the medicine seems to stop working as well in relieving your pain.
+Tell your doctor if you feel an increased urge to use more of this medicine.